nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 For nginx, please see the nginx configuration example :ref:`nginx_configuration_example`

-Administrators can verify whether this security change is active by accessing a static resource served by the web server and verify that above mentioned security headers are shipped.
+Administrators can verify whether this security change is active by accessing a static resource served by the web server and verify that the above mentioned security headers are shipped.

 .. _Mozilla SSL Configuration Generator: https://mozilla.github.io/server-side-tls/ssl-config-generator/